nirbhay12345/web-app_for_iot_application/README.md

-# WATER QUALITY MONITORING IOT WEB APP
+# SMART PARKING IOT APPLCATION
-    this is a monitoring system for water sensor data build on nodejs
+    this is a monitoring system for ENABLING THE SMART PARKING FOR GENERAL USE build on nodejs AND esp8266